-- Signalize this intersection. - Add a dedicated eastbound right turn lane on Champions Green Parkway for exiting traffic. - Add a dedicated northbound left and southbound right turn lane for the entering traffic. - Install protected permissive signal phase for the northbound left turn movement.
+- Signalize this intersection. - Add a dedicated northbound left turn lane for the entering traffic on Nesbit Ferry Road. - Install protected permissive signal phase for the northbound left turn movement.

 Is the site served by transit?
 If so, describe type and level of service and how it will enhance or be enhanced by the presence of transit?
 Are there plans to provide or expand transit service in the vicinity of the proposed project?